jdi-docs/jdi-light/source/includes/_tutorial.md

     assertThat(result, hasItem("Field 'acceptConditions' (Actual: 'false' <> Expected: 'true')"));
 }
 ```
 Now let's fail the validation of our form and see how JDI Light will display the failure results.
-For this reason we can use the example above and just change some field before the check.<br/>
+We can build upon the previous example and just change some field before the check.
+Let's write a test that does this, execute it and observe the results.

-Let's write test code emulating this behaviour and then observe the results.
-Forms in JDI have two methods which verify data entered.<br/>
+Forms in JDI have two methods which verify the entered data.<br/>
-`check` - commonly used verification that validates forms and throws an exception at the end with all the wrong fields.<br/>
+`check` — commonly used verification that validates a form, then throws an exception indicating all the incorrect values if there are any.<br/>
-`verify` - has the same behaviour as `check`, but instead of throwing exxeption this method returns a list of failures for each failed field, and it is up to you to decide how to manage the result.<br/>
+`verify` — has the same behavior as `check`, but instead of throwing an exception this method returns a string list containing messages with expected/actual values for each incorrectly filled field, so it's up to you to decide how to manage the result.

-In our example we change one field, `acceptConditions`, to "uncheck", and the result of the test returns this exception in a clear way:<br/>
+In our example we revert one field, `acceptConditions`, to an unchecked state, and the resulting exception gets presented in a clear way:<br/>
 > "Field 'acceptConditions' (Actual: 'false' <> Expected: 'true')"

 <a href="https://github.com/jdi-tutorials/03-jdi-light-forms-ui-elements" target="_blank">You can find this example in ContactFormExamples.java on Github</a><br/>

-### Using Form in different ways
+### Using Forms in different ways

 ```java
     @BeforeMethod